 Save up to 15% on regular purchases such as coffee, sugar, detergent or cleaning products through Amazon Subscribe and Save.

-Amazon not only lets you save money but also gives you the convenience of having the products delivered to your home.
-And since you won’t be making multiple purchases at the store anymore, you also save money on gas!
+Amazon not only lets you save money but also provides the convenience of having the products delivered to your home.
+And since you wonโt be making multiple purchases at the store anymore, you also save money on gas!

 You can load up your cart with Subscribe and Save here.

-14. Save $50 per month and save the environment by not buying bottled water
+14. Save $50 per month and help save the environment by not buying bottled water

 Frugal Living Tips to Save Money When Shopping